maxnd/mxMarkEdit/README.md

 # Troubleshooting

-- When creating a footnote reference, the cursor gets lost in the text?
-Be sure to use the version 1.3.4 of following of the app, create a new footnote reference and then possibly delete it.
-This should fix the problem.
 - If the title of a document contains a colon, Pandoc cannot translate it in Word, but simply nothing happens.

 # Mentions and reviews